Ryabchikus/rn-yandex-metrica/README.md

+ It's can be build under rn 0.61(зщвы file create and updated) but does not work(methods to native part returns undefined) temporary freezed

 YandexMobileMetricaBridge
 ============
 **Yandex Mobile Metrica Bridge** provides an interface to the native Yandex Mobile Metrica libraries on both **iOS** and **Android**.